 Perhaps unexpectedly, higher temperatures are associated with increasing rates of aggressive and criminal behaviour which in turn results in higher rates of physical assault and homicide.
 One study in the United States found a causal relationship between heat and violence, showing that for every 2°F rise in the average annual temperature, there was a corresponding increase of around 24,000 assaults or murders a year.
-Numerous cross-sectional studies (after controlling for sociocultural factors such as age, race and poverty) have shown that cities with higher temperatures consistently experience higher rates of violent crime.
+Numerous cross-sectional studies (for example, from Dallas, Texas, 2012) have shown that (after controlling for sociocultural factors such as age, race and poverty) cities with higher temperatures consistently experience higher rates of violent crime.
 Lab-based manipulations of temperature also show that heat can have an immediate effect on violent tendencies.
 One experiment indicated that police officers undertaking a firearms training simulation in a warmer room were significantly more likely to perceive the suspect as being aggressive and draw their firearm.

 Rising sea temperatures may also impact human cognitive health.
 A recent study by the University of Toronto anticipates that global warming will significantly reduce human consumption of Docosahexaenoic acid (DHA): an essential omega-3 which plays a critical role in brain function.
 Humans have a limited capacity to synthesise their own DHA despite its vital role in neurological development and health, and currently we obtain the chemical from eating fish.